2024 Best Electrical Engineering Schools in Maryland

 The schools below may not offer all types of ee degrees so you may want to filter by degree level first.
 However, they are great for the degree levels they do offer.

-It's difficult to beat Johns Hopkins University if you wish to pursue a degree in electrical engineering.
+It's hard to beat Johns Hopkins University if you wish to pursue a degree in electrical engineering.
 Located in the large city of Baltimore, Johns Hopkins is a private not-for-profit university with a very large student population.
 A Best Colleges rank of #23 out of 2,217 colleges nationwide means Johns Hopkins is a great university overall.

-There were approximately 239 electrical engineering students who graduated with this degree at UMCP in the most recent year we have data available.
-Students who receive their degree from the ee program earn about $74,798 in the first couple years of their career.
+There were about 201 electrical engineering students who graduated with this degree at UMCP in the most recent data year.
+Graduates who receive their degree from the ee program earn about $74,798 in their early career salary.

-There were roughly 64 electrical engineering students who graduated with this degree at Morgan State in the most recent data year.
-Students who receive their degree from the ee program make around $71,597 for their early career.
+There were approximately 75 electrical engineering students who graduated with this degree at Morgan State in the most recent year we have data available.
+Graduates who receive their degree from the ee program earn about $71,597 in the first couple years of working.

 The bars on the spread charts above show the distribution of the schools on this list +/- one standard deviation from the mean.